Stevie-Ray/hangtime-climbing-boards/README.md

 ### Authentication

-To get detailed wall information, you need to provide your credentials through environment variables.
+To get detailed information such as the gym's address, board angle, or rotatability status, you need to provide your credentials through environment variables.
 Each climbing board app (Kilter, Tension, etc.) requires its own set of login credentials.
 The scraper will only fetch additional details for the specific apps where you provide valid login details.

 **Important Legal Notice**: Before using this scraper with credentials, you
 must: